 Keeping your services and host itself secure is crucial.
-Nowadays there are a lot of attacks that can harm your host server, like brute force attacks, SQL injections, ssh, etc… So if you manage to keep your server safe and secure by installing a firewall and setup secure rules, things will get complicated for the attackers.
+Nowadays, there are a lot of attacks that can harm your host server, like brute force attacks, dictionary SSH attacks, SQL injections, etc. So, if you manage to keep your server safe and secure by installing a firewall and setup secure rules, things will get complicated for the attackers.
 Today I’m going to show you how to install Firewalld on Rocky Linux 8 and set up some basic rules.

 - Rocky Linux 8